-- High percentages of students require remedial courses before they can perform at the college level. - Across all of public higher education in Colorado, an average of 29 percent of new students require remedial education.
-That percentage is the highest for Black and Hispanic students at community colleges, and Black, Native American and Hispanic students at four-years. - On average, 53 percent of new community college students require remediation. - Those in remedial courses often do not complete their education. - For example, of 100 first-time students enrolled in the lowest level of remedial math (8th grade level) only four will graduate with a two-year degree in three years.
+- · High percentages of students require remedial courses before they can perform at the college level, at substantial costs to the state in direct remediation costs, and to students in tuition they must pay before taking college-level courses.
+Annual remediation costs exceed \$25 million. - Across all of public higher education in Colorado, an average of 29 percent of new students require remedial education.
+That percentage is the highest for Black and Hispanic students at community colleges, and Black, Native American and Hispanic students at four-years. - · On average, 53 percent of first-time, recent high school graduates at community colleges require remediation. - Those in remedial courses often do not complete their education. - For example, of 100 first-time students enrolled in the lowest level of remedial math (8th grade level) only four will graduate with a two-year degree in three years.